 (1) Patient will demonstrate voice production abilities which meet the needs for activities of daily living while maintaining health of true vocal folds within 12 weeks as evidenced by patient report and SLP observations.
 (I have 12 weeks, because I always guess that 9-12 weeks is long enough for a patient to come to 4-6 sessions, with illness, no-shows and cancellations.
 Is your patient able to talk for work?
 Is the fatigue or throat pain lowered or eradicated completely?)

 (3) Patient will maximize efficiency of the vocal mechanism relative to existing laryngeal disorder through coordinating subsystems of voice within 12 weeks as evidenced by patient report and SLP observations.
-(This is an expansion of STG #5, and this target voice should be present across your patient’s speaking patterns.
-Diagnosis is important here, as it can sometimes be appropriate to have LTG 2 & 3 for a patient, but sometimes it’s one or the other.
-For example, if a patient has vocal nodules, LTG 2 only would be appropriate.
-If the patient has Muscle Tension Dysphonia in response to a vocal cyst, both may be appropriate because you want to decrease or eliminate the MTD, but the patient may or may not be a surgical candidate for the cyst to be removed, so that disorder would remain existing.
-And sometimes, you get lucky and the excrescence goes away with voice rehabilitation alone!)
+(This is an expansion of STG #5, and this target voice should be present across your patient’s speaking or singing patterns.
+Sometimes you improve efficiency of vocal subsystems and there is an improvement not only in voice qualitiy but also pain, AND you get lucky and the excrescence goes away with voice rehabilitation alone!)

 (4) Patient will achieve improved/normal voice assessed with perceptual scales, acoustic and/or aerodynamic measures within 12 weeks.
-(Using the CAPE-V, AVQI, VHI, Cepstral Peak Prominence, you can track progress for your patient and also help back up your data for insurance reimbursement.
+(We have to be careful when using the word “normal” because there are norms, but one deviation might not represent the whole person across all voice contexts.
+Using the Patient Reported Outcome Measures (PROMs) like the Vocal Handicap Index (VHI), and Objective acoustic data like the Acoustic Voice Quality Index (AVQI) & Cepstral Peak Prominence, and perceptual rating systems like CAPE-V, you can track progress for your patient and also help back up your data for insurance reimbursement.
 I mean, who doesn’t like to see tangible progress that is quantitative?
-By the way, Cepstral Peak Prominence (CPP) is considered the most promising and robust way of determining severity of a dysphonia….that’s right, more than Jitter…more than Shimmer……)
+By the way, Cepstral Peak Prominence (CPP) is considered the most sensitive and robust way of determining severity of a dysphonia….that’s right, more than Jitter…more than Shimmer……)

 (6) Patient will acquire vocalization skills to meet personal and professional needs while maintaining and improving health of true vocal folds as evidenced by patient report, as measured by improvement in acoustic measures, and as assessed through videostroboscopy and through perceptual analysis.
 (You may delete this or combine it with #5, but it could stand on its own as well.
 Patient report and your skilled clinical assessment are both important factors here.)